Drakzen

 Reputation (So Far)

-He has sought counsel with Flamekeeper Hanna in Emberwood, and, in his most recent expedition, was formally recognized by a senior knight of the Silver Order — Sir Gideon Harrow — as the last of the Order of Light.
+He has sought counsel with Flamekeeper Hanna in Emberwood, and was formally recognized by Sir Gideon Harrow — a senior knight of the Silver Order — as the last of the Order of Light.
+High Flamekeeper Ophelia Reed has since extended her personal trust, and her commission.

 Recent Developments